makermelissa/PocketChipsChallenge/README.md

 ## License

-Copyright for [this repository](https://github.com/melissagirl/PocketChipsChallenge) is held by Melissa LeBlanc-Williams, 2003-2017.
+Copyright for [Pocket Chips Challenge](https://github.com/melissagirl/PocketChipsChallenge) is held by Melissa LeBlanc-Williams, 2003-2017.
 See the [LICENSE](LICENSE) file for license rights and limitations (MIT).

 ## Disclaimer